How to Bridge a Retirement Shortfall

 Save More Before Retirement

 The good news is that from a household budgetary standpoint, many individuals are best equipped to crank up their savings rates later in their careers.
 They're often in their peak earnings years, and other big-ticket pre-retirement expenses, such as home purchases and college funding, may be in the rearview mirror.
 The bad news is that with a shorter time horizon, those newly invested dollars will have less time to compound before they'll need to withdraw them; the tax benefits that one gets from using tax-advantaged retirement savings vehicles like IRAs and 401(k)s also matter less (especially for tax-deferred contributions that entail RMDs) later in life.
-That doesn't mean that late-start retirees shouldn't bother with additional contributions if they can swing them, though: Even an additional $5,000 invested per year, earning a modest average return of 4%, would translate into more than $60,000 additional dollars in retirement.
+That doesn't mean that late-start retirees shouldn't bother with additional contributions if they can swing them, though: Even an additional $5,000 invested per year, earning a modest average return of 4% for 10 years, would translate into more than $60,000 additional dollars in retirement.

 Spend Less During Retirement